-Salvation Army officers and volunteers provided water, batteries and some catering supplies to assist personnel fighting wildfires on the edge of the Chernobyl exclusion zone. important for The Salvation Army to help firefighters in meeting their needs - particularly [drinking] water.
-"The purity of our air and the control of radiation in the air depends on them.
-We went there with our prayers and the hope that we would bring them not only some help but also the encouragement and support of their spirit."
-The Salvation Army plans two further visits to the region, due to ongoing needs and the scale of the disaster.
-More than 33 years ago, on 25-26 April 1986, the world's worst nuclear disaster took place at the Chernobyl power plant, near the now abandoned Ukrainian city of Pripyat, when an explosion sent radioactive material into the air.
+Salvation Army officers and volunteers provided water, batteries and some catering supplies to assist personnel fighting wildfires on the edge of the Chernobyl exclusion zone.
+Army to help firefighters in meeting their needs - particu- "The purity of our air and Major Veaceslav Cotrutsa, the control of radiation in the hope that we would bring them not only some help but also the encouragement and support of their spirit."
+The Salvation Army plans two further visits to the region, due to ongoing needs and the an explosion sent radioactive scale of the disaster.
+More than 33 years ago, on 25-26 April 1986, the world's worst nuclear disaster took place at the Chernobyl power plant, near the now abandoned Ukrainian city of Pripyat, when material into the air.
 New film explores life for migrants A NEW FILM CO-PRODUCED BY the International Headquarters Communications team, the Brazil Territory and the International Emergency Services team has been released online.
 Displaced is a 50-minute documentary filmed on location in Brazil and incorporates experiences of migrants from around the world.
-Much of the program concentrates on the journey undertaken by Venezuelan migrants leaving behind economic and political turmoil in search of a better life in Brazil.
+Much of the program concentrates on the journey undertaken by Venezuelan migrants leaving behind economic and political turmoil in search of a better life in Brazil

-Viewers are able to hear the stories of migrants from all sectors of society as they cross over the border - their reasons for leaving their own country and their hopes and dreams for the future.
-To view the film, go to salvationarmy.org/ihq/displaced Weekly video update on pandemic LAST MONTH, INTERNATIONAL Headquarters launched a weekly video series that explores some of the ways that The Salvation Army around the world is helping people in response to COVID-19.
-The first video included initiatives in Australia, Kenya, Latvia, Malaysia and Poland.
+Viewers are able to hear the stories of migrants from all sectors of society as they cross over the border - their reasons for leaving their own country and their hopes and dreams for To view the film, go to salvationarmy.org/ihq/displaced Weekly video update on pandemic LAST MONTH, INTERNATIONAL Headquarters launched a weekly video series that explores some of the ways that The Salvation Army around the world is helping people in response to COVID-19.
+The first video included initiatives in Australia, Kenva, Latvia, Malaysia and Poland.
 These initiatives included good distribution, financial assistance, hot food programs, education, outdoor exercise, 'boredom buster' bags and delivering Salvation Army publications to prisons.

-General Brian Peddle has also called for ongoing prayer from Salvationists around the world.
-Videos are found at the International Salvation Army's Facebook page, on the IHQ website salvationarmy.org/ihq/covid19 or at others.org.au IHQ launches COVID-19 support body launched GENERAL BRIAN PEDDLE HAS authorised the formation of an International Headquarters body to respond specifically to the coronavirus pandemic.
+from Salvationists around the Weekly update: The Salvation Army's esponse to coronavirus Videos are found at the International Salvation Army's Facebook page, on the IHQ website salvationarmy.org/ihq/ covid19 or at others.org.au IHQ launches COVID-19 support body launched GENERAL BRIAN PEDDLE HAS authorised the formation of an International Headquarters body to respond specifically to the coronavirus pandemic.
 The General wants to ensure that local ability to carry out life-changing ministry should not be hampered by the lack of access to resources.
 Commissioner Lyndon Buckingham, Chief of the Staff, will head the COVID-19 International Response Group aimed at giving much-needed support swiftly and efficiently, freeing local Salvationists to concentrate on fulfilling the most pressing needs.
 The new group will be able to provide access to funds in cases that may previously have had to wait for a donor to be identified.
 The group has so far agreed to the funding of more than 59 'Rapid Response' projects - overseen by International Emergency Services - and 60 'Over and Above' Mission Support projects through International Development Services.
 Royal couple assist with care parcels